There are so many different types of coaches ‘out there’:

 I’ve Always Undertaken Personal Development But This One Was A Game Changer

 On the retreat with the incredible One of many™ team I had an amazing experience.
 It was fundamentally healing for me.
-Even though the retreat was centred around money, wealth, and finances, I found myself again after a time when I felt I’d lost my way a little.
+Even though the retreat was centred around money, wealth, and finances, I truly felt that I found myself again.
+I stood in the middle of the room in a break with tears flooding down my face saying to the inimitable Dr Joanna Martin,

-And something even more amazing that happened that weekend.
-The founder of One of many™, the uber-amazing Dr. Joanna Martin floated the idea of a coaching certification that she was thinking of putting together.
+And then something even more amazing happened that weekend.
+After the break (where I cried) Jo Martin floated the idea of a coaching certification that she was thinking of putting together.
 In her words on that day, ‘the idea just came to me about three days ago so I’m just gauging if there’s interest’.
 In my head I was screaming…

 So I did it, I signed up to be a coach